Which institution holds the most shares in Cardinal Health Inc. (CAH)

 Cardinal Health Inc. (CAH): Who are the competitors?

-The company’s main competitors (and peers) include Premier Inc. (PINC) that is trading 16.04% up over the past 12 months and AmerisourceBergen Corporation (ABC) that is 44.34% higher over the same period.
-Herbalife Nutrition Ltd. (HLF) is 64.01% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 25.05% from the last report on Jan 28, 2021 to stand at a total of 4.04 million short shares sold with a short interest ratio of 2.48.
+The company’s main competitors (and peers) include Premier Inc. (PINC) that is trading 20.33% up over the past 12 months and AmerisourceBergen Corporation (ABC) that is 55.73% higher over the same period.
+Herbalife Nutrition Ltd. (HLF) is 66.98% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -58.49% from the last report on Feb 11, 2021 to stand at a total of 6.72 million short shares sold with a short interest ratio of 2.01.